hannesdelbeke/pyblish-simple/docs/README.md

 - [ ] improve the stylesheet. current dark mode doesn't look as nice as pyblish lite
 - [ ] selected color overwrites the color, which is bad UX, fix this
 - [ ] clean up the code.
 It's in need of some love, since it was quickly put together.
+- [ ] it was designed for validating instances, and currently assumes a standard collect, validate, export, publish workflow.
+  - [ ] research how to show context plugins
+  - [ ] research how to show export and publish plugins

 PR-s are welcome.